The Aura (film)

 The Aura (El aura) is a 2005 neo-noir psychological thriller film written and directed by Fabián Bielinsky and starring Ricardo Darín, Dolores Fonzi, Pablo Cedrón and Nahuel Pérez Biscayart.
 It was Bielinsky's second and final feature film before his death in 2006.
 The plot revolves around an epileptic taxidermist who often fantasizes about committing the perfect heist, and who suddenly has the chance of making one happen after he accidentally kills a man who was in fact a career criminal.

 The Aura received mostly positive reviews from critics upon its release, particularly for its screenplay and ambience.
-It won the Silver Condor for Best Film and was the Argentine entry for the Best Foreign Language Film at the 78th Academy Awards.
+It won the Silver Condor for Best Film and was the Argentine entry for Best Foreign Language Film at the 78th Academy Awards.

-Plot synopsis
+Plot

-In neo-noir fashion El Aura narrates the hallucinating voyage of Espinoza, a quiet, cynical taxidermist, who suffers epilepsy attacks, and is obsessed with committing the perfect crime.
-He claims that the cops are too stupid to find out about it when it's well executed, and that the robbers are too stupid to execute it the right way; and that he could do it himself relying on his photographic memory and his strategic planning skills.
+After his wife leaves him, taxidermist Esteban Espinosa accepts an invitation to go hunting with his friend Sontag in a remote Patagonian forest.
+They stay at a cabin owned by Dietrich and run by his much younger wife Diana and her brother Julio.
+She lends Espinosa a rifle.
+While hunting, Sontag attempts to shoot a deer, but is startled and escapes when Espinosa steps on a branch.
+Sontag realises Espinosa did it on purpose and returns to the cabin.
+Alone in the woods, Espinosa has an epileptic seizure.
+He awakens and attempts to shoot the deer himself, but accidentally kills Dietrich instead.
+Espinosa takes Dietrich's cellphone and returns to the cabin.
+Dietrich's dog smells him and recognises its owner's scent.
+At night, two men—Sosa and Montero—appear looking for Dietrich but leave after not finding him.

-On his first ever hunting trip, in the calm of the Patagonian forest, Espinoza accidentally kills a man who turns out to be a real criminal, and he "inherits" his latest scheme: the heist of an armored truck carrying casino profits.
-Moved by morbid curiosity, and later by an inexorable flow of events, the taxidermist discovers the price it takes for his dream to come true, all the while and piece by piece completing a puzzle irremediably encircling him.
-And he does it while struggling with his greatest weakness: epilepsy.
-Before each seizure he is visited by the "aura": a paradoxical moment of confusion and enlightenment where the past and future seem to blend.
+Through Dietrich's cellphone, Espinosa learns from a man named Vega of a heist to a factory.
+He heads to the factory and witnesses the failed heist.
+He follows Vega, who has been mortally wounded, and takes the key hanging around his neck after he dies.
+Espinosa opens Dietrich's hideout in the woods, where he finds plans of a heist that consists of stealing an armoured truck carrying the earnings of a nearby casino.